Do you want to learn how to start an email list? Building an email list is worth your effort.

 - Step 11-Track Your Results

-- Wrapping Up - How To Start Email List
+- Wrapping Up - How To Building An Email

 Step 1-Pick Your Email Marketing Provider

 Email marketing is the best way of selling and advertising your services.
-Thus learning how to start an email marketing list is worth your effort.
+Thus learning how to building an email is worth your effort.

 So if you are want to start building an email list, you need an email marketing tool that will help you effectively manage your lists, connect, and campaign.